 TASTE SAFE SLIME OR EDIBLE SLIME?

 These words are used interchangeably, but here are my thoughts.
 This marshmallow slime recipe is non-toxic, but it’s certainly full of sugar.
 We made this slime without cornstarch, so that it’s more edible.
+You can also turn it into marshmallow edible s’mores slime!

 You can certainly have a taste or two here and there, and this is especially important if you have a kid who likes to put everything in his or her mouth!
 I like to call these kinds of slime recipes taste safe.